 The guarantee usually has fine print:

-- Doesn't apply if your usage changed materially without notifying the
+- Doesn't apply if your usage changed materially without notifying the supplier (added a new appliance, increased setpoint by several degrees, started a workshop).

-- Doesn't apply if winter cold exceeded normal degree days by a wide
+- Doesn't apply if winter cold exceeded normal degree days by a wide margin and you were already below threshold.

 - Doesn't apply if you missed a delivery the supplier scheduled.